strapi/documentation/docusaurus/docs/dev-docs/error-handling.md

 <TabItem value="Pagination" label="Pagination">

-The `PaginationError` class is a specific error class that is typically used when parsing the pagination information from [REST](/dev-docs/api/rest/sort-pagination#pagination), [GraphQL](/dev-docs/api/graphql#pagination), or the [Entity Service](/dev-docs/api/entity-service/order-pagination#pagination).
+The `PaginationError` class is a specific error class that is typically used when parsing the pagination information from [REST](/dev-docs/api/rest/sort-pagination#pagination), [GraphQL](/dev-docs/api/graphql#pagination), or the [Document Service](/dev-docs/api/document-service).
 It accepts the following parameters:

 | Parameter | Type | Description | Default |
 | --- | --- | --- | --- |